thiagoneye/master-deep_learning/README.md

 This directory holds all files related to the Deep Learning course completed during my Master's program.
 Here, you'll find assignments, project code, and relevant resources explored throughout the course.

+* `DeepLearningWithTensorFlow`

+This directory contains implementations and materials related to the DeepLearning With TensorFlow short course from Udemy.

+* `HandsOnMachineLearning`

+This directory contains implementations resulting from the study of the book:

+    - "Hands-On: Machine Learning with Scikit-Learning, Keras, and TensorFlow" by Aurélien Géron (2019)

 * `MakeYourOwnNeuralNetwork/`

 This directory features a neural network implementation built from scratch, meaning it doesn't rely on high-level frameworks like TensorFlow, Keras, or PyTorch.
 This foundational implementation is based on the principles outlined in one key resource: